patrickfav/pihole-unbound-docker/README.md

 # DNS Pi-hole & Unbound Stack

 This is a docker compose setup which starts a [Pi-hole](https://pi-hole.net/) and [nlnetlab's Unbound](https://nlnetlabs.nl/projects/unbound/about/) as upstream recursive DNS.
-The main idea here is to add security, [privacy](https://www.cloudflare.com/learning/dns/what-is-recursive-dns/) and have ad and malware protection, everything locally hosted.
+The main idea here is to add security, [privacy](https://www.cloudflare.com/learning/dns/what-is-recursive-dns/) and have ad and malware protection, everything hosted locally.

 If you want to learn more about why you want to have exactly this setup, read a [detailed explanation here](https://docs.pi-hole.net/guides/dns/unbound/).